MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 Properties:

 1. All Common Properties: For information about this property, see the Common properties section of this document.

 2. ValuePath: The value path is set to Value.
 It binds with the Value field from the Option element that is defined in this document.

 3. CaptionPath: The value path is set to Caption.
 It binds with the Caption field from the Option element that is defined in this document.

 4. HintPath: The value path is set to Hint.
 It binds with the Hint field from the Option element that is defined in this document.

 5. SelectedValue: The value that is currently selected.
 This is a required, string-type property.
 This property binds with string data from the data source.

+6. DefaultValue: This is an optional, string-type property.
+Use this property to define a default value for the drop-down box if it is used to create a new object.

+> [!IMPORTANT]
+> The DefaultValue property is only available in MIM update rollup 4.4.1459.0 and newer.

 Events: